olinwiol/CS50_2025/README.md

     #####  #####

 Constructing of this pyramids consists of the users input of a height which transforms into a pyramid of that heigh.
 The contents of the `mario-less` directory makes an half of the pyramid whilst `mario-more` creates the whole pyramid.

+The last problem of the set is creating two different scripts, one for counting the least ammount of coins that a cashier needs to give back as change to a customer and validation of valid credit card numbers.

+The change counting was created by using the modulo-operator which is a common tool in most algoritms to calculate the remainder of a division.
+The credit card validation was med by conditionals checking different credit card patterns and an algorithm called [Luhn's Algorithm](https://en.wikipedia.org/wiki/Luhn_algorithm).